AsherThomasBabu/Arduino-GSoC/Asher.md

 Projects will help understand the function of a library better, HUB provides a really great platform for this purpose.
 I intend to make and document projects that are based on these examples that I have proposed above subjective to the availability of components.
 All of which will aid the user to understand the usage of the libraries and their functions better.

-The main project that I would like to work on is
+The main projects that I would like to work on are:
+#### Simple Arduino Music Player with LCD Display and Capacitive Buttons
+#### Accelerometer Mouse

 # **Schedule of Deliverables**